guicattani/culture-matcher/README.md

 - HTML is very simple on purpose, everything is put under a header
 - `MaterialReactTable` has built-in filters but they are only front-end (we need all the data at runtime) so it would be better to offload some of that to the back-end as well
 - Performance in the `match` function `app/controllers/api/v1/matches_controller.rb` could be improved through batches, we don't need to do it all at once
+- Jest tests have a good base but need to be improved because they don't test a lot
+- Create controller/request tests for the company matcher handler - since it renders it would take more time
+- `spec/requests/matches_spec.rb` has the same test as `app/models/match.rb` and this is not ideal, I could do it with dependency inversion and spies but it wouldn't look as neat, so this needs to be improved as a whole

 # Checklist
 ## Use Cases